Hyundai Motorsport: Veloster N TCR

 Hyundai added the Hyundai Veloster, a car sold in some markets where the i30 is not sold, as a TCR option in 2019.
 The Veloster N competed in the 2019 Michelin Pilot Challenge and the 2019 24 Hours Nürburgring under the Hyundai Motorsport N marque alongside a Hyundai i30 N TCR.
 Both cars finished on the podium of the TCR class.

 An electrical version of the car – Veloster ETCR, was unveiled in 2020 to compete in the Pure ETCR championship starting from 2021.

 Elantra N TCR

 In 2020 a third car, based on the TCR regulations, was unveiled by Hyundai Motorsport Customer Racing based on the Hyundai Elantra saloon model.
 The car made its competitive debut at the 2021 Michelin Pilot Challenge season opener at the Daytona International Speedway.

+FIA World Endurance Championship

+On 12 September 2024, Hyundai Motorsport announced that it will enter the FIA World Endurance Championship (WEC).
+Building a car to the LMDh regulations, Hyundai will use the Genesis brand and Hyundai Motorsport will run the car under the title Genesis Magma Racing.